thu-west/Learned-AQP/README.md

+Code Contributors:
-Code Contributors: Yang Duan yangd4@illinois.edu for UDF Implementations, Jiacheng Wu wjcskqygj@gmail.com for Python Implementation
+- Yang Duan yangd4@illinois.edu for UDF Implementations
+- Jiacheng Wu wjcskqygj@gmail.com for Python Implementation

 If you have any questions, feel free to contact us either by creating an issue on Github or sending emails.